 How does it work?
 Cloud seeding uses physical media as an intermediary link between user servers and the cloud – this means that the user is not required to maintain direct contact with the cloud during the upload (a process that is likely to require several days).
 Instead, a hard disc is provided.
 The user must make a copy of their database onto this hard disc and return it to the service provider.
 The service provider then begins the process of uploading the data to the cloud, freeing up the user infrastructure to continue with daily tasks.

-Failover to Failback
+Failover to failback

-For example, in the extremely unlikely event that the DRaaS servers are directly affected by unforeseen issues (such as a natural disaster – e.g. flooding), your company data could be lost.
-Migrating your data back to your servers and retaining your DRaaS as a standby failover service gives you the surety that a backup system is in place.
+Along with retrieval of data and applications, service users will often receive cloud storage, though if you have your own cloud then some services can use that if you prefer.
+Following crisis resolution, the migration of data from the cloud back to the client environment should take place as soon as possible.
+This is so that in the extremely unlikely event that the DRaaS servers are affected by unforeseen issues (such as a natural disaster – e.g. flooding), your company data could be lost.
+Migrating your data back to your usual environment whether physical or virtual, and retaining your DRaaS as a standby failover service gives you the surety that a backup system is in place.